 - What, Exactly, Is His Job?: What is he the Boss of?

-- Panthera Awesome: What he would likely be, if feline.
+- Panthera Awesome: What he would likely be if feline.

 - The Faceless: We only ever see as much of him as this picture does.
-We have seen a single eye, with was bright pink with a tiny, catlike pupil and long, thick, strangely placed eyelashes.
+We have seen a single eye, which was bright pink with a tiny, catlike pupil and long, thick, strangely placed eyelashes.
 It seems like he may be bipedal, judging by the sound of his footsteps and the times we've seen his legs in action (never more than two), but most images of him show him with what looks like a lower half.

 - As of "Drawing Song", it's confirmed that Boss has 4 legs.

 - Your Size May Vary: Sometimes he doesn't seem more than twice another character's height, other times he seems the size of a skyscraper

 A small, perpetually grumpy ladybug.
 He(?) is very serious about his work, though it is unclear what exactly he does.
 If you try to step on him, he will give you an angry glare.

 - Grumpy Bear: A silent version, if his personality is anything to go by.